Utah farmer hopes to save land from becoming soccer fields

 FARMINGTON, Utah (AP) — A fourth-generation farmer is fighting to save his farmland from city officials in Farmington who want to buy 0.02 square miles (0.05 square kilometers) to make new soccer fields.

-The Salt Lake Tribune reports Alan Bangerter contends there are other parcels where soccer fields could be placed without harming “a productive farm” and is seeking to save his property as an Utah Agricultural Protection Area.
+Alan Bangerter contends there are other plots of land where soccer fields could be placed without harming “a productive farm” and is seeking to save his property as an Utah Agricultural Protection Area, The Salt Lake Tribune reported .

-Bangerter’s attorney Randall Edwards says an APA designation would protect the property from any future zoning changes and local governments could not exercise the right of eminent domain without exhausting other possible remedies.
+An APA designation would protect the property from any future zoning changes and local governments could not exercise the right of eminent domain without exhausting other possible remedies, Bangerter’s attorney Randall Edwards said.

+An APA — which is good for 20 years and can be renewed — also protects farmers and ranchers from nuisance lawsuits from neighbors who move in and later claim the farm is too noisy or foul-smelling.

 Most Read Nation & World Stories